achou11/whois/README.md

-# This is the source code for my soon-to-be personal site.
+# This is the source code for personal site: whois-andrewchou.hashbase.io

 ## Some useful commands if you clone this repo: